cutehamster290-tech/InstaPlugins/README.md

 # Future Updates
 - GUI managing: You will be soon able to create DockWidgets faster.
 - You will be able to insert data inside `root.Data[...]` using `root:AddData()` or by doing it manually using `root.Data`

+# What are you waiting for?
+Install now InstaPlugins: https://create.roblox.com/store/asset/103849406141672/InstaPlugins